aholdahl/vennd-directory/test.md

 Y    User cannot add a business without a Category
 N    -User receives an error notification as applicable?
 Y    -Changes reflect on Search page immediately?
+Y    -Are the page contents organized in a logical way?

 Y    User can click on a search result to open the details page.
 Y    User can upvote each demographic